Anniversary of ‘The Day the Music Died’ – Remembering Buddy Holly, Richie Vallens and Big Bopper Richardson

 The plane came down only five miles northwest of the airport, but no one saw or heard the crash.The bodies lay in the blowing snow through the night.

-And one last detail is that ‘American Pie’ was the name of the airplane in this tragedy.
+And one last detail is that "American Pie", according to legend, was the name of the airplane in this tragedy.
+However, there is no record of the plane having that name.